suhasmaddali/suhasmaddali/README.md

 <img src = "https://github.com/suhasmaddali/Images/blob/main/GitHub%20Inspiration%20Image.jpg"/>

-My interest in __machine learning__ and __artificial intelligence__ began when I was in my final year of a Bachelor of Technology program.
+My interest in machine learning and artificial intelligence began when I was in my final year of a Bachelor of Technology program.
 I suggested to my teammates that we work on a machine learning project in __healthcare__, specifically using it to predict the chances of a person suffering from heart disease.
 We were able to download a dataset from __Kaggle__ and implement machine learning models to make predictions.

 The results on the test set were promising, and this sparked my interest in finding more ways to apply machine learning.
-I have since taken courses in machine learning, including Andrew Ng's __"Machine Learning"__ and __"Deep Learning Specialization"__ and have worked on various data science projects in healthcare, academia, and the retail industry.
+I have since taken courses in machine learning, including Andrew Ng's __Machine Learning__ and __Deep Learning Specialization__ and have worked on various data science projects in healthcare, academia, and the retail industry.
 Some of these projects involved data analysis and visualization to gain insights.

 ## 📄📉Blogs on Medium: